koshlan/Spatial/Analysis_of_Polygons.md

 output: html_document
 ---

-To produce more reproducible research and get the most out of reading, I am migrating tutorial notes to Rmarkdown using knitr.

-This particular document was created after following a tutorial from Brunsdon and Comber's (2015) An Introduction to R for Spatial Analysis.
+This particular document was created as note following a tutorial from Brunsdon and Comber's (2015) An Introduction to R for Spatial Analysis.

-Foremost, they had very nice vizualization of spatial adjacency networks.
+Foremost, I read the chapter because they had a very nice vizualization of polygon adjacency networks.

 ### Packages
 Here are the preliminaries: